nsrau/azure-docs.it-it/articles/vs-azure-tools-configure-roles-for-cloud-service.md

 <properties
-   pageTitle="Configurare i ruoli per un servizio cloud di Azure con Visual Studio | Microsoft Azure" description="Informazioni su come impostare e configurare i ruoli per i servizi cloud di Azure tramite Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Configure the Roles for an Azure Cloud Service with Visual Studio | Microsoft Azure" description="Learn how to set up and configure roles for Azure cloud services by using Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"